Can Dogs Eat Sweet Potato?

 The Best Ways to Feed Your Dog Sweet Potatoes

-Now that you know how much of a nutritional boost sweet potatoes can be for your furry friend, it's time to start incorporating it into their diet.
+Now that you know how much of a nutritional boost sweet potatoes can be for your furry friend, it’s time to start incorporating it into their diet.
 But how?
-You can't just throw a sweet potato across the yard like a chew toy and expect the dog to hunt it down and eat it.
+You can’t just throw a sweet potato across the yard like a chew toy and expect the dog to chase and eat it.
 Luckily we have some tips for you on how to get your dog to love this sweet treat.

 Preparing the Sweet Potato

 No matter how you decide to serve sweet potato to your dog, it should be prepared in a certain way.

 First, steam or boil the sweet potato.
 You should never feed any potato to your dog raw, as they are difficult to digest and could potentially cause intestinal blockage.
 We’ve all seen our dogs scarf something down without chewing, and so making sure that potato is soft will help avoid any complications and improve digestibility.